proinsias/an-independent-mind/docs/Management MOC.md

 > In the cultures of some companies, management depends heavily on the innate goodness and professionalism of its employees to constantly compensate for systemic deficiencies, chronic understaffing, and substandard subcontractors.

 From [Sully](Sully.md).

+> Managers should show the way, clear the way, lead the way.